comunica/Article-SSWS2020-AMF/content/implementation.md

 we added a config option to dynamically enable AMFs for triple patterns with number of matching triples below a given threshold.

-Finally, we implemented a (disableable) file-based cache to avoid recomputing AMFs to make pre-computation of AMFs possible.
+Finally, we implemented an optional file-based cache to avoid recomputing AMFs to make pre-computation of AMFs possible.